janosi/gettingandcleaningdata/CodeBook.md

 The data set uses the variable names that were used in the original data set.
 Though, only the variables representing mean and standard deviation are present, as it was a requirement in the course project to include only those variables from the original data set.

 The variable names in the data set are composed from abbreviations.
 Here we list the abbreviations and their meanings:
-`id` - identity
+* `id` - identity
-`t` -  time, indicates that the value is interpreted in the time domain `f` - frequency, indicates that the value is interpreted in the frequency domain `Acc` - acceleration
+* `t` -  time, indicates that the value is interpreted in the time domain
+* `f` - frequency, indicates that the value is interpreted in the frequency domain
+* `Acc` - acceleration
-`X` - the X axis, indicates that the value has been measured according to the X axis in space `Y` - the Y axis, indicates that the value has been measured according to the Y axis in space `Z` - the Z axis, indicates that the value has been measured according to the Z axis in space `Mag` - magnitude
+* `X` - the X axis, indicates that the value has been measured according to the X axis in space
+* `Y` - the Y axis, indicates that the value has been measured according to the Y axis in space
+* `Z` - the Z axis, indicates that the value has been measured according to the Z axis in space
+* `Mag` - magnitude
-`std` - standard deviation
+* `std` - standard deviation

 ##Variable values
-Activity ID values represent the activity name performed by a subject Subject ID values represent the exact subject who performed the activity All other fields in the same row are the mean values of the given variable for the given activity performed by the given subject.
+Activity ID values represent the activity name performed by a subject.
+Subject ID values represent the exact subject who performed the activity.
+All other fields in the same row are the mean values of the given variable for the given activity performed by the given subject.